 Exchanging Video in Hudl

-If you’re looking for you exchanged videos, you’ll find them underneath the Manage menu at the top of the screen.
-You can click that button directly or look for Exchanges.
-That link will take you to the Manage Exchanges page.
+If you’re looking for you exchanged videos, you’ll find them by clicking Exchanges at the top of the page.

 There, you’ll find a record of all your past exchanges and a button that lets you make new ones.

 Here’s one important difference between exchanges in Hudl Exchange and in the full version of Hudl.
 At the end of the Exchange process, you need to click the ‘Add Video to Your Library’ button within an exchange once it’s finalized.
 The video will be moved into your Library so that you can access it more easily and share it with the rest of your team.

 Breaking Down Video & Looking for Tendencies

 Hudl Exchange is just about trading video.
 But with Hudl, you can really dive deep into the video by analyzing it and looking for tendencies.
 Then, you can communicate those tendencies (for opponents) and corrections (for yourself) to your coaches and players.